mrTimofey/vue-ssr-starter/README.md

 Every component within `src/components/routes` directory can use some special features providing full SSR support:

 * `component.routeParams`, String - additional route suffix.
 Usually used to provide dynamic route segments.
 	You can use any string allowed for the vue-router path definition.
+All dynamic segments are automatically mapped to component `props`.
-* `component.prefetch({vuex store instance}, {vur-router route params}, {vue-router matched route instance})`, function.
+* `component.prefetch({vuex store instance}, {vue-router route params}, {vue-router matched route instance})`, function.
 	Returns a promise.
 Allows some async routine before actual application rendering on server side.
 	Automatically called on client side from a `beforeMount` and `beforeRouteChange` hooks as well.
 	See `src/mixins/prefetch` mixin.